XDeveloper-India/MIUI-Apps-Remover-without-Root/README.md

 A small Windows Utility to remove stupid MIUI apps from Xiaomi device without root permission.

 WARNING: you should not uninstall or disable “Xiaomi Find Device” com.xiaomi.finddevice.
-On next reboot your phone will enter endless loop, and after some time it will ask to erase device and start over.
-Guess how I learned that?
+On next reboot your phone will enter endless loop, and after some time it will ask to erase device and start over

 prerequisite:
 1. USB Debugging: